alubbock/microbench/README.md

 * The [line_profiler](https://github.com/rkern/line_profiler)
   package needs to be installed for line-by-line code benchmarking.
+* `MBInstalledPackages` requires `setuptools`, which is not a part of the standard library, but is usually available.
 * The CPU cores and total RAM extensions require [psutil](https://pypi.org/project/psutil/).
 * The NVIDIA GPU plugin requires the